TonyRipa/PlaceValue/README.md

 Fourier
 -----------
-<i>fourier.js</i> is a datatype for representing complex exponentials; an application of the PlaceValue(Complex) datatype.
+<i>fourier.js</i> is a datatype for representing complex exponentials; an application of the MarkedPlaceValue(Complex) datatype.
 Fouriers are like polynomials (specifically Laurent Polynomials) whose base instead of being like x or y, would be e^ix or e^iy.
-Fourier.js is little more than a complex exponential (or circular trigonometric) looking skin for an underlying PlaceValue datatype.
+Fourier.js is little more than a complex exponential (or circular trigonometric) looking skin for an underlying MarkedPlaceValue datatype.
 Fourier takes an input like cis(2x) and stores it as 100 base e^ix.
 It can then render it on demand in the complex exponential looking form cis(2x).
 Fourier also recognizes circular trig functions like cos(x), which it stores as ½0.½ base e^ix, and renders on demand as cos(x).
 Likewise sin(x), which it stores as <s>½</s>̉0.½̉  base e^xi, and renders on demand as sin(x).
-If Fourier wants to calculate sin(x)\*cos(x), then it asks PlaceValue to calculate:
+If Fourier wants to calculate sin(x)\*cos(x), then it asks MarkedPlaceValue to calculate:

 <s>½</s>̉0.½̉  * ½0.½ = <s>¼</s>̉00.0¼̉

-Fourier then formats PlaceValue's result as 0.5sin(2x) .
+Fourier then formats MarkedPlaceValue's result as 0.5sin(2x) .

-Fouriers are nothing more than a veneer for PlaceValue.
+Fouriers are nothing more than a veneer for MarkedPlaceValue.

 Laplace
 --------
 <i>laplace.js</i>.
-If Laplace wants to solve 1\*Df(x)+1*f(x)=0 then it calculates 1/(s+1), then it asks PlaceValue(Complex) to calculate:
+If Laplace wants to solve 1\*Df(x)+1*f(x)=0 then it calculates 1/(s+1), then it asks MarkedPlaceValue(Complex) to calculate:

 1 / 11 = 0.1<s>1</s>1<s>1</s> base s

-Laplace then formats PlaceValue(Complex)'s result as exp(-x) .
+Laplace then formats MarkedPlaceValue(Complex)'s result as exp(-x) .

 Viewing the Laplace transform of exp(-x) [ which is 1/(s+1) ] as the fraction 1 / 11 has advantages.
 Specifically, viewing the 1/11 in the expanded form 0.1<s>1</s>1<s>1</s> .
 We can see from the expanded form what appear to be the Taylor Coefficients of the Taylor expansion of exp(-x) [ however without the factorial denominators ] .
 Specifically, what we are seeing is the derivatives of the function exp(-x) , since the Taylor coefficients are the derivatives including the factorials.
 Another (though perhaps not best) way to say this for those familiar with generating functions, is that the Laplace Transform is the generating function of the derivatives.
 Without PlaceValue, this nature of the Laplace Transform would be more difficult to see (partly because of the overhead of placeholder variables).
 Furthermore, we can see why the Laplace Transform should be capable of representing a function: because having all the derivatives of a function at point is enough to represent a typical function, as one familiar with Taylor Series knows.
 Note: it should be noted that Laplace seems to have chosen a different sign convention than generating functions, further obscuring the symmetry.